 Divorce attorneys will sometimes need the services of a forensic accountant.
 In this article, we will look at frequently asked questions about the use of accountants in divorce cases and provide you with informative answers.
-Please don’t hesitate to contact our law firm for a free initial consultation.
+Please don’t hesitate to contact our law firm for an initial consultation.
 Whether you are already going through a divorce or considering one, our O.C. divorce attorneys can get your case on the right track to a successful conclusion.

 Why do divorce attorneys need forensic accountants?

 Divorce lawyers use forensic accountants when complex valuation or accounting issues arise.
 The most common are: